Warning

 American Bar Association (ABA)

-Read a random definition: fire insurance
+Read a random definition: partnership insurance

 A quick definition of American Bar Association (ABA):